apache/ofbiz-framework/README.md

 Quick start
 -----------
->_Note_: since the trunk was splitted, into ofbiz-framework and ofbiz-plugins; there are no longer a specialpurpose directory and a hot-deploy.
-All must be checked out in a created on the fly plugins directory.</br>
+>_Note_: since the trunk was split into **ofbiz-framework** and **ofbiz-plugins**, the specialpurpose and hot-deploy directories have disappeared.
+New components must be put in a plugins directory which works as was the hot-deploy directory.
+For OFBiz existing components, check them out using the Gradle tasks below.</br></br>
-To get a component in the plugins directory: use the pullPluginSource Gradle task, to get all components use pullAllPluginsSource.
+To check out a component, in a created on the fly plugins directory, use the **pullPluginSource** Gradle task.</br>
+To get all components use **pullAllPluginsSource**.
+Beware this delete a previously existing plugins directory.

 To quickly install and fire-up OFBiz, please follow the below instructions from the command line at the OFBiz top level directory (folder)